Q: and A:

 Q: Do you except returns?

 A: No!
 Most of what we sell is in used, as-is condition, and sales are final.
-That said, if something goes awry in a really unexpected way, get in touch and we’ll see what we can do.
+That said, if something goes awry in a really unexpected way, come back and we’ll see what we can do.

 Q: When is the best time to browse your selection?

-A: You’re welcome to come take a look any time we’re open, but as of October 2013, we encourage you to do your shopping during our Daytime Hours.
-This will help alleviate some of the burden on coordinators at our Open and Volunteer Shops and allow them more time to teach and assist shop users.
+A: You’re welcome to come take a look any time we’re open, but as we do encourage you to to shop during our Retail Hours when it’s convenient.
+This helps alleviate some of the burden on coordinators at our Open and Volunteer Shops and allow them more time to teach and assist shop users.

 Donating Bikes and Parts